inngest/inngest/README.md

 - You send events from your application via our SDK (or with a Webhook)
 - Inngest runs your serverless functions that are configured to be triggered by those events, either immediately, or delayed.

-Inngest abstracts the complex parts of building a robust, reliable, and scalable architecture away from you so you can focus on writing amazing code and building applications for your users.
+Inngest abstracts the complex parts of building a robust, reliable, and scalable architecture away from you, so you can focus on writing amazing code and building applications for your users.

 We created Inngest to bring the benefits of event-driven systems to all developers, without having to write any code themselves.
 We believe that: